Depersonalization: Three Reasons You're NOT Going Crazy

 In psychiatric terms, Reality Testing is "the objective evaluation of an emotion or thought against real life, as a faculty present in normal individuals but defective in psychotics."

 What this basically means is that even with most frightening thoughts, you're able to distinguish between the thoughts and reality.
-It's the reason why, though I was freaked out about 'Helsinki', I knew that it wasn't reality.

 In fact, that's what makes the thoughts so scary: they're so strange and alien and removed from reality.